This post may contain affiliate links. Read the full disclosure

 While the Margaret River region is best known for its stunning beaches, sunny days and good wine, there are still plenty of things to do in Margaret River when it’s raining or during winter.

 Many of the above activities are perfect for rainy days, with caves and indoor wildlife exhibits being great for staying mostly dry or having a meal at a winery or brewery.

 Here are a few more indoor and wet weather ideas for Margaret River:

 Xcape at the Cape – Fun park located in Dunsborough with laser tag, indoor and outdoor playgrounds, water park, putt-putt, trampolines, climbing walls and plenty of other fun things to do no matter the weather.

-Margaret River Chocolate Factory – The chocolate factory is open every day of the year (except Christmas Day) and has a huge range of chocolates and gifts.
+Margaret River Chocolate Company – The Australian chocolate factory is open every day of the year (except Christmas Day) and has a huge range of chocolates and gifts.
 You can watch them making chocolate through the viewing window and enjoy a tasting as you enter.

 Margaret River Fudge Factory – Watch the fudge being made then sample a few before picking your favourites to take home with you.

 There are plenty of other things to do in Margaret River for families so here are a few more quick ideas if you’re still looking for more or visiting for a longer stay: